EngAbdullah743/front-end-simple-project/README.md

-# Front End Simple Project
+# Front End Simple Projects

 A collection of small front-end projects built with plain **HTML**, **CSS**, and **JavaScript**.
 Each project is self-contained in its own folder and demonstrates a small, focused UI interaction or utility.